 This test is specifically called the Thomas Test.
-She is going to sit on the edge of the table, preferably where her sit bones or ischial tuberosities are located.
-She will take one of her knees and pull that up towards herself.
-On this position, she has locked up the pelvis and she’s on great upright posture.
-She is going to rock back and let the other leg hang.
+Sit on the edge of a table, preferably where your sit bones or ischial tuberosities are located.
+Take one of your knees and pull it up towards your chest.
+In this position, you have locked up your pelvis in an upright posture.
+Rock back and let the other leg hang.

 We are looking at 3 different things that could be happening:

-- See if the hamstring or the back of the thigh is off of the mat or the plinth.
+- See if your hamstring or the back of your thigh is off of the mat or the plinth.

-- Check if the bend in the knee is greater than 70 degrees as that means that there is tightness in the rectus femoris muscle.
+- Check if the bend in your knee is greater than 70 degrees, as that means that there is tightness in the rectus femoris muscle.
 The hanging leg should be at 90 degrees.
-If it is less than 70 degrees, from bent to straight, it shows that there is tightness in the rectus femoris muscle.
+If it is less than 70 degrees from bent to straight, it shows that there is tightness in the rectus femoris muscle.

 - Look at the knee and see how it is in line with the hip.
-If the knee is out to the side, that shows that the person has IT band tightness and that is something that I need to work on.
+If your knee is out to the side, that shows that you might have IT band tightness.

-Give that advanced hip flexor test a go, and let me know what are your results.
+Give that advanced hip flexor test a go, and share your results.

-You can use your iPhone to record as you go through the movement from the side and from the front so you can take a look at it.
-Or you can just ask someone to quickly test you and check at those three different things.
-You can use a plinth or if you are in a gym setting, you can use like a bench to go through the test.
-If you are at home, you can use your table, but be cautious when it comes to the table and don’t go too crazy or you flip over.
+You can use your iPhone to record it as you go through the movement from the side and from the front so you review your position.
+Or you can just ask someone to quickly test you and check those three different things.
+You can use a plinth or if you are in a gym setting, you can use a bench to go through the test.
+If you are at home, you can use your table.
 Make sure you have a stable table when you go through this exercise.